teunbrand/ggh4x/README.md

 <img src="man/figures/README-facets-1.png" width="80%" style="display: block; margin: auto;" />

+## Dependency statement

+The ‘ggh4x’ package largely takes on the same dependencies as ‘ggplot2’ to keep it on the lightweight side.
+There are two optional, suggested dependencies that are needed for `guide_dendro()` and `stat_theodensity()`, resp. ‘ggdendro’ and ‘fitdistrplus’, but these functions should send a prompt in interactive sessions to install the dependencies.

 ## Footnote

 I would like to mention that there are also packages that do some